qunfengdong/MicroGMT/README.md

 * Vcf formatted variant calling files with variants annotated.
 File names end by "anno.vcf".
 * Tab delimited summary file produced by snpEff.
 File names end by "snpEff_summary.genes.txt".
 * Csv format snpEff summary file (optional, different than "snpEff_summary.genes.txt" file).
 File names end by "snpEff_summary.csv".
 * Tab delimited summary tables of all vcf files in the input folder.
 Columns represent strains/samples/IDs.
 Rows represent mutation loci.
 The summary tables have two formats: Format 1, one locus per line, each cell has the gene ID, gene name with mutation information for that locus; format 2, one locus per line with the mutated gene ID and name, each cell has the mutation information.
 Different summary files are provided for each formate: all information ("all"), the gene ID and name the mutation locates ("gene", only for format 1), effect of the mutation ("effect"), the mutation on DNA sequence level ("gene_mut"), the gene ID and name the mutation locates along with the DNA level mutation ("gene_name_mut"only for format 1), mutation type ("mut_type"), CDS change ("cds_change"), and amino acid change ("prot_change").
 In the cells, if the strain/ID has no mutation at a specific loci, that cell is labelled by "R".
 If the region files is provided as input, the column headers will have both strain/ID and region information, separated by "|".
-Please see the provided sample output summary tables as examples.
+Please see the provided sample output summary tables in "test_dataset" folder as examples.
 * Log file.

 ### Utility scripts: